 She is in her fifth year of teaching art to kids as a teacher for Edmond Fine Arts Institute.

 Besides teaching Summer art camps she gets to teach third and fourth graders at two Edmond, OK public elementary schools - John Ross and Ida Freeman.
 At Ida Freeman she co-teaches an Art Club for 5th graders.
 She also does art therapy at Pepper's Ranch once a week with various ages of children.

 As Art Curator

 At Pepper's Ranch the Art Therapy room has walls with giant metal boards for hanging art up with magnets.
-Mandy feels it is very rewarding for an artist to complete a piece of work and see it hanging up, and she loves seeing how very different the art looks even if all the students were working on the same project.
+Mandy feels it is very rewarding for an artist to complete a piece of work and see it hanging up, and she loves seeing how very different the art looks when displayed together, even if all the students were working on the same project.

 In addition to curating art, she considers herself a curator of community as well.
 She enjoys the challenge of hosting meaningful events that cultivate creativity, stir the mind and heart, create conversation and inspire individuals to come alive.

 She has helped bring in events like book clubs, Urban Sketching, Comic Books, Fashion Launch Parties, Board Painting, Halloween Art Walks, Art Demos, Live Music, Board Games, etc. She also helps lead Cycling Group Rides that start and finish out of The Bike Lab OKC.
 Follow the Wholeshot Events on Facebook to catch the next one.
 Join the rides by checking out The Bike Lab.